 The basic ingredients for making homemade coffee creamer are nothing but equal parts sweetened condensed milk and whole milk or cream plus your favorite flavors.

 For this homemade creamer I am making a basic vanilla.
+It seems to be the most popular.
+See other variations below.

 I used a pure vanilla extract because it is cheaper and I always have it in my cupboard, but you can use an actual vanilla bean, if you choose.